jcurl/RJCP.DLL.CpuId/README.md

 - the brand string/description
 - CPU and Cache and Topology

-It is written for Windows XP SP3, Windows Server 2003 and later, using .NET 4.0, to try and target as many CPUs as possible.
+It is written for Windows XP SP3, Windows Server 2003 and later, using .NET 4.0 and .NET Core, to try and target as many x86 CPUs as possible.

 ## 2. Project Organization

 There are 4 projects:

-- A C++ library compiled with Visual Studio 2022 IDE with Windows XP compatibility
+- A C++ library compiled with Visual Studio 2022 IDE with Windows XP compatibility.
-- A .NET Assembly reusable in other projects
+- A .NET Assembly reusable in other projects.
-- CPUID for Windows
+- CPUID for Windows.
-- CPUID Console to dump CPUID data to an XML file
+- CPUID Console to dump CPUID data to an XML file.

 ### 2.1.
 The Windows Tool